kushv818/embedded-onboarding/section-01/README.md

 **Goal:** Teach the core features of C relevant to embedded development without assuming prior C experience.

+## You should already know...

+- General purpose programming language syntax
+- How to use git
+- How to use VS Code
+- How to count to 10

 ---

 ## 0. Binary, bitwise and logic.